 What’s involved in transitioning from an Army MOS to an Air Force career field?

-Transitioning from Army to Air Force involves a retraining process.
+Shifting from Army service to an Air Force career includes undergoing a retraining process.

-You’ll need to meet Air Force entry requirements and potentially attend technical school for your new AFSC.
+You’ll need to fulfill Air Force entry criteria and may have to attend technical school for your new AFSC.

-Some skills may transfer, but you’ll likely need additional training.
+Some skills might transfer, but additional training is usually necessary.

 How does one’s ASVAB score affect available job opportunities in the Air Force?

-Your ASVAB score directly impacts which jobs you qualify for in the Air Force.
+Your ASVAB score plays a crucial role in determining which positions you qualify for in the Air Force.

-Each AFSC has minimum score requirements in specific ASVAB areas.
+Each AFSC has minimum score requirements in specific ASVAB areas, and higher scores generally provide broader career options.